wireservice/csvkit/docs/scripts/in2csv.rst

                             fixed, xls.
       -s SCHEMA, --schema SCHEMA
                             Specifies a CSV-formatted schema file for converting fixed-width files.
-See documentation for details..
+See documentation for details.
+      -k KEY, --key KEY     Specifies a top-level key to use look within for a list of objects to be converted when processing JSON.

 Also see: :doc:`common_arguments`.